Why Can't I Log into My cPanel, WHM or Webmail?

 How do you access your cPanel?
 Is it through your Customer Portal?
 You can launch your cPanel or WHM through your Customer Portal's Dashboard.
 With this method, you don't need to remember your cPanel or WHM logins, which are different from your Customer Portal logins for security purposes.
 You'll only need your Customer Portal email and password.

-Want to try logging in directly into your cPanel or WHM?
+Want to try logging in directly to your cPanel or WHM?
 Why not try accessing your login page with secure or non-secure ports?
 For this, you'll need your server hostname or your Site IP, both of which are available in your HostGator Welcome Email.

 cPanel - Use ports 2083 (with https).